facebook/zstd/zstd_compression_format.md

 It is therefore necessary to know the bitstream size, which is deducted from compressed block size.

-The bit of the stream is followed by a set-bit-flag.
+The last useful bit of the stream is followed by an end-bit-flag.
 Highest bit of last byte is this flag.
 It does not belong to the useful part of the bitstream.
 Therefore, last byte has 0-7 useful bits.